What is Ecosystem-based Adaptation?

 How does EbA fit into the larger scheme of Nature-based Solutions (NbS)?

 Nature-based Solutions (NbS) – defined as actions to protect, sustainably manage, and restore natural or modified ecosystems to address societal challenges, simultaneously providing human well-being and biodiversity benefit – are crucial for sustainable development (IUCN Global Standard for NbS, 2020).
 The sustainability, cost-effectiveness, and scalability of NbS make them one of the best tools available to ensure the necessary transformative change to address climate change.

-As an umbrella term, NbS encompasses approaches of working with nature to address climate change, such as ecosystem-based adaptation (EbA) and ecosystem-based mitigation (EbM).
+As an umbrella term, NbS encompasses approaches of working with nature to address climate change, such as ecosystem-based adaptation (EbA) and ecosystem-based mitigation.
 NbS as an overarching concept can be used to support communication and mainstreaming of these different subsets across international, multilateral agreements/global frameworks and their audiences.
-Bringing clarity to the terminology is critical to mainstream understanding and ensure the incorporation of NbS approaches worldwide.

 Footer Image: © UNEP